Frequently Asked Questions

 Yes, our Naturals and Grain Free treats with Peanut Butter contain peanut butter as an ingredient.
 We have rigorous clean-out procedures and inspections but if you or a family member have an allergy to nuts, please handle our Darford brand treats with care.

-All of our treats are preserved naturally and contain no chemical additives like BHT, BHA, or ethoxyquin.
+Our treats contain no chemical additives like BHT, BHA or ethoxyquin.
 We use a natural form of preservative, mixed tocopherols, or Vitamin E.

 Yes!
 Antioxidants can play an important role in your dog’s daily nutrition and may fight off damage caused by free radicals.

 Prebiotics are foods made of primary sugars that are not digested, but act to stimulate the growth of probiotic bacteria in the digestive tract.

-Probiotics are natural, live micro-flora enzymes and beneficial bacteria that aid in the digestion process, restore and create balance of normal gut functions, and allow for better absorption of nutrients.
+Probiotics are natural, live micro-flora enzymes and beneficial bacteria that aid in the digestion process and allow for better absorption of nutrients.
 For our treats we use Bacillus Coagulans GBI-30 6086 as a probiotic as it is not heat sensitive.
-Brewer’s yeast is an additional form of probiotic found in our diets and is also a source of a special carbohydrate known as Mannan-oligo-saccharides (MOS).
-MOS’ prevent the development of harmful bacteria and work towards enhancing the body’s immune system.
+Brewer’s yeast is an additional form of probiotic found in our diets and is also a source of a special carbohydrate known as Mannan-oligo-saccharides (MOS) which can help with digestion.